shashankms9/HPC-V2/Exercise5-Build-run-and-analyze-OpenFOAM.md

    ![alt](image/EX2-Task5-Step17.png)

-   > Note: This will open another browser tab displaying the Linux Desktop session.
+   > **Note**: This will open another browser tab displaying the Linux Desktop session.

 5. Within the Linux Desktop session, Click on **Applications** and open a **Terminal Emulator**.